 - Keep a journal nearby to record thoughts, symbols, dreams, or feelings that arise.
 Often, Hekate communicates through subtle signs, synchronistic events, or fleeting images.

-Her guidance is rarely loud or direct—it is felt, intuited, and discovered in stillness.
 Approach with patience, and notice how your own inner wisdom sharpens under her influence.

-2. Lunar Alignment and Shadow Work
+Lunar Alignment and Shadow Work

 Hekate is closely tied to the moon, especially the waning phase, when endings, release, and reflection are most potent.
 Use her energy for shadow work: